thayton/thayton.github.io/_drafts/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination.md

 If no such link is found then we must already be on the last page.
 Otherwise, we click the link and wait for the next page results to finish loading.

-To do so, we once again use ``WebDriverWait``, this time with the following predicate function:
+To wait for the results to load we once again use ``WebDriverWait``, this time with the following predicate function:

 {% highlight python %}
 def next_page(driver):